watanaberyunosuke/busstatnote/README.md

 The contents can be used on any occasion except for commercial use.
 When reproducing and spreading of this document, please include author's information.

-Violencer will be sued or and prosecuted.
+Offender will be sued or and prosecuted.